The area integral and boundary values of octonion-valued monogenic functions: Introduction and Statement of Results

-Here we study the existence of non-tangential boundary values almost everywhere and give a criterion for the existence of finite or infinite normal boundary limits for these functions at a given boundary point.
-We study only the function-theoretic properties of the octonion-valued monogenic functions.
+Here we study the existence of non-tangential boundary values almost everywhere and give a criterion for the existence of finite or infinite boundary limits for these functions at a given boundary point.
+We concentrate on the function-theoretic properties of the octonion-valued monogenic functions, and leave aside any results about the Clifford-valued, in particular, quaternionic functions.
 As for applications to PDEs, see, e.g., the recent monograph \cite{NaTV}.
-We concentrate on the octonion-valued monogenic functions, leaving aside any extensions onto the Clifford-valued, in particular, quaternionic functions.

-However, these generalizations are not completely trivial, as can be seen, for example, from the fact that unlike the classical case, the "octonionic" version of the M. Riesz theorem on the conjugate harmonic functions is valid only for $p\geq 6/7$ \cite{KheTep, CatKheTep}. \\
+However, these generalizations are not trivial, as can be seen, for example, from the fact that unlike the classical case, the octonionic version of the M. Riesz theorem on the conjugate harmonic functions is valid not for all positive $p$, but only for $p\geq 6/7$ -- see \cite{KheTep, CatKheTep}. \\

-To study the non-tangential boundary values, we introduce an analog of the area integral for the octonion-valued monogenic functions in the half-space \cite{Ste1}.
-The area integral for the monogenic functions in Clifford algebras are known, see, e.g., \cite[Chap.
-4]{Mi}, however, there they were connected with the Hardy spaces of Clifford-valued monogenic functions.
-We do not consider the Hardy spaces here, and our main result, Theorem 1 about the normal values does not use the area integral.
-In this section we state our results, the proofs are given in section 2.
+To study the non-tangential boundary values of the monogenic functions, we define for these functions an analog of the area integral in the half-space \cite{Ste1}.
+The area integrals for the monogenic functions in Clifford algebras are known, see, e.g., \cite[Chap.
+4]{Mi}, however, there they were connected with the Hardy spaces of Clifford-valued monogenic functions, which are not considered in this note.
+Now we remind some terminology and state our results, the proofs are given in the next section.